Have nothing in your houses that you do not know to be useful or believe to be beautiful _ William Morris

 We had to be decisive about what we wanted to keep and what had to go.

 And yet, irrationally, I chose to keep an old, worn placemat featuring a view of London.
-This placemat is deeply embedded in my earliest memory of family and home.
-As a child it made me think of this amazing, almost mythical, place called London.
+The reason: because is deeply embedded in my earliest memory of family and home.
+As a child it made me think of this amazing, magical place called ‘London’.
 What would it be like to go there?

-I still hung on to my childhood dressing dolls.
-They were my first introduction to fashion and they still somehow spark my imagination through a connection to my younger self.
+I still keep my childhood dressing dolls.
+They were my first introduction to fashion and somehow they still spark my imagination through a connection to my younger self.
+It’s a nice feeling.

 There will come a time when I will have to downsize and most of these things will go.

-I will have to evaluate things differently and be ruthless about what I allow myself to keep.
-If we live long enough, this is something we will all have to face.
+I will be forced evaluate things differently and be ruthless about what I allow myself to keep.
+This is something we will all have to face.

 In The New Yorker, the writer, Anne Patchett, describes her rationale for clearing her home of things accumulated over years of dwelling.